ladyleet/rainbow-tail/README.md

 # Rainbow-tail

+Hello Kitty.
 This README outlines the details of collaborating on this Ember addon.

 ## Installation